Charles A. Platt: Architecture and clients

 Near the end of the 20th century, some of Platt's surviving gardens in their full maturity were opened to the public including the spectacular gardens at the Gwinn Estate in Cleveland, Ohio (designed with Warren Manning and Ellen Biddle Shipman).

 Gallery of architectural works

 Harlakenden House, Cornish, New Hampshire (built in 1898; summer White House to Woodrow Wilson, burned in 1923).

 Studio Building, New York City (completed 1906).

 Sara Delano Roosevelt Memorial House, New York City (completed 1908).

 The Causeway, District of Columbia (completed 1912).

 The Cleveland Leader Building, Cleveland, Ohio (completed 1913).

 Astor Court Building, Broadway, New York City (completed in 1916).

 Lyme Art Association, Old Lyme, Connecticut (completed in 1921).

 The Lyman Allyn Art Museum, New London, Connecticut (completed 1932).

 Endicott House, Dedham, Massachusetts (completed in 1934).

+Main School Building, Deerfield Academy, Deerfield, Massachusetts (completed 1931).

 Archive

 His drawings and archives, including the original glass plate negatives for "Italian Gardens" are held by the Department of Drawings & Archives in the Avery Architectural and Fine Arts Library at Columbia University.
 In 1993, Platt's book, Italian Gardens, was reissued with additional photographs by Platt, and an introductory overview by Keith N. Morgan, whose research into Platt's career helped to generate a general revival of interest in Platt and his works.